elzme/Liskov-Substitution-Principle/liskov_substitution.md

 several different
 computers, and each computer uses a different strategy when choosing a
 move: an unbeatable
-strategy, an easy strategy, etc. If we consider each player, whether it be a computer or a human, as a *subtype* of
+strategy, an easy strategy, etc. If we consider each player whether it be a computer or a human, as a *subtype* of
 ```Player```, then each player should be interchangable with one
 another.
 So, as we can see below